mathkimchi/singularity/DEVLOG.md

 I abstracted packets to not care about Event vs Request.
 Queries and Responses might need to be slightly different though.

+...

+I don't think I need to use macros for universal client and server.

+2025/1/2

+At least for just events and requests, I can just do `UniversalClientSocket<Event, Request>` and same with server.